Likes and Dislikes ESL Games, Activities and Worksheets

 Was it you?

-ESL Likes and Dislikes Game - Writing and Speaking: Writing Sentences, Asking and Answering Questions, Controlled Practice - Group Work - Pre-intermediate (A2) - 35 minutes
+ESL Likes and Dislikes Game - Writing and Speaking: Writing Sentences, Asking and Answering Questions, Freer Practice - Group Work - Pre-intermediate (A2) - 30 minutes

 In this engaging likes and dislikes game, students guess favourites, likes and dislikes of other students and use past simple yes/no questions to check their answers.
 In groups, students complete two slips of paper.
 On the first slip, students write their favourite word.
-On the second slip, they write a sentence about something they love, really like, dislike or hate.
+On the second slip, students write a sentence about something they love, really like, dislike or hate.
+Students then give the slips of paper to a group leader.
 Next, students write the names of their group members on a worksheet.
-The group leader then reads the favourite words and sentences and the group members write down who they think wrote each one.
-After that, students go around their group asking a 'Did you write that your favourite word was...?' question to each group member in turn to check their guesses.
+The group leader then reads the favourite words and sentences to the group members, and everyone writes down who they think wrote each one.
+After that, students go around their group asking 'Did you...?' questions to check their guesses for the favourite words.
 Students reply 'Yes, I did' or 'No, I didn't' accordingly.
-Next, students go around the group again asking a 'Was it you who wrote you loved/really liked/didn't like/hated...?' question to each group member.
-Students reply 'Yes, it was' or 'No, it wasn't'.
 For each 'yes' response, students score one point.
+Next, students go around the group again asking a 'Was it you...?' question to each group member to check their guesses for the sentences.
+Students reply 'Yes, it was' or 'No, it wasn't.'
 The student with the most points at the end of the game wins.

 Was it you?
 Preview